Charybdis: Description

 The sea monster Charybdis was believed to live under a small rock on one side of a narrow channel.
 Opposite her was Scylla, another sea monster, who lived inside a much larger rock.
 The sides of the strait were within an arrow-shot of each other, and sailors attempting to avoid one of them would come in reach of the other.
 To be "between Scylla and Charybdis" therefore means to be presented with two opposite dangers, the task being to find a route that avoids both.
 Three times a day, Charybdis swallowed a huge amount of water, before belching it back out again, creating large whirlpools capable of dragging a ship underwater.
 In some variations of the story, Charybdis was simply a large whirlpool instead of a sea monster.

 Through the descriptions of Greek mythical chroniclers and Greek historians such as Thucydides, modern scholars generally agree that Charybdis was said to have been located in the Strait of Messina, off the coast of Sicily and opposite a rock on the mainland identified with Scylla.
 A whirlpool does exist there, caused by currents meeting, but it is dangerous only to small craft in extreme conditions.

+John Tzetzes, in his Chiliades, describes Charybdis as a terrible and violent stream located in Sicily.
+He portrays it as a place where the waters flow and bubble like a boiling cauldron, creating a powerful and frightening movement of the sea.
+Tzetzes explains that this turbulent flow is caused by the convergence of different waters: the narrow Tyrrhenian Sea from the west, the Sicilian and Cretan seas from the south and east, and the Adriatic Sea from the north, which flow into the Ionian Sea.
+The combined force of these waters causes Charybdis to whirl constantly and produce a terrifying sound like a fire-heated cauldron.
+He further states that Plato sailed through the area three times during his journeys to Sicily.